 Volunteer Income Tax Assistance Program (VITA)

-In 2018, the Volunteer Income Tax Assistance Program (VITA) once again surpassed the previous year’s successes by reaching a new milestone with its free tax assistance program.
-This United Way funded, IRS-sponsored program exceeded expectations, which resulted in increased savings and income to local individuals and families.
-1,232 individuals or families used the VITA program to file their federal and state income taxes – resulting in $2,067,908 in refunds in the tri-state area.
+In 2019, this United Way funded, IRS-sponsored program exceeded expectations, which resulted in increased savings and income to local individuals and families.
+1,132 individuals or families used the VITA program to file their federal and state income taxes – resulting in $1,900,000 in refunds in the tri-state area.

-United Way’s Community Resource Associate Morgan Parker and VITA Site Coordinator Connie Sohn worked with trained volunteers who served from January 25 – April 15.
-Over this time period, VITA volunteers logged 1,108 hours serving tax clients.
-VITA serves taxpayers who earn $55,000 or less.
+VITA serves taxpayers whose household earn $56,000 or less.
 The program places extra emphasis on the Earned Income Tax Credit (EITC) which is a tax reduction and a wage supplement for low and moderate income individuals and working families.
 During the tax return process, emphasis is placed on accessing tax credits such as the EITC.
-This year, 422 clients were received the EITC, resulting in a total of $687,437 credits received locally.
+Last year, 422 clients received the EITC, resulting in a total of $687,437 credits received locally.

-United Way is also proud to offer (in 2019) for the first time financial education classes in partnership with Members First Community Credit Union.
+United Way is also proud to offer financial education classes in partnership with Members First Community Credit Union.
 These 1-hour long classes will be held at the United Way office and are meant to provide real-world information to help individuals manage and control their finances.
-Plus: everyone who attends a finanical education class will recieve a free $10 gift card courtesey of United Way (while supplies last).

 The VITA volunteers can process both federal and state returns and offer electronic filing - the fastest way to receive a refund.

 VITA is funded by the United Way of Adams County and certified by the Internal Revenue Service.
 The charts below show the growth of VITA since it was implemented by United Way in 2007.
-With 1,232 clients served in 2016 and over $2 million in federal and state refunds received - the impact of VITA is growing each year!
+With 1,132 clients served in 2019 and over $1.9MM in federal and state refunds received - the impact of VITA is growing each year.